ghik/opinionated-scala/Handling-data-in-functional-way.md

 }
 ```

 This is a horrendous amount of boilerplate code.
-Here's a Scala equivalent piece:
+Here's a Scala equivalent:

 ```scala
 case class Person(name: String, surname: String)